let's talk about A.B.U.S.E.

 "The recipient of the abuse tends to suffer in silence because he or she feels either too ashamed to ask for help or often due to blackmail from the abuser.
 The abuser ignores the partner's needs, rejecting them and making them feel that they are not worthy of being believed or listened to."

-If you think you (or someone else) are in an abusive relationship or want to educate yourself on the topic, I recommend you Evette’s book.
-"This book relates to Evette's personal experience in overcoming the trauma of abuse.
-In this book she also guides the reader how to understand the cycle of abuse and most important of all, how to recognise and break this cycle."
+If you believe you (or someone else) might be in an abusive relationship or simply want to educate yourself on the topic, I highly recommend Evette’s book.
+"This book draws on Evette's personal experience in overcoming the trauma of abuse.
+It provides valuable insights into understanding the cycle of abuse and, most importantly, offers guidance on how to recognize and break free from this cycle."

 Here's a link again to the book, click HERE